guglxni/DevTrack/README.md

 ./scripts/start_demo.sh
 ```

 **Note**: This script starts both servers in the background.
-If port 8003 is already in use by another process, the API server may not start properly.
-Check for existing processes with `lsof -i :8003`.
+If port 8003 or 3000 is already in use by another process, the servers may not start properly.
+Check for existing processes with `lsof -i :8003` or `lsof -i :3000`.

 ### Web Demo Screenshots